awsdocs/amazon-rds-user-guide/doc_source/MonitoringOverview.md

 The `StartTime` and `EndTime` values supplied in this example are for illustration only\.
 Substitute appropriate start and end time values for your DB instance\.

 **To view usage and performance statistics for a DB instance**
-+ Call the CloudWatch API `GetMetricStatistics` with the following parameters:
++ Call the CloudWatch API [https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricStatistics.html](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricStatistics.html) with the following parameters:
   + `Statistics.member.1` = `Average`
   + `Namespace` = `AWS/RDS`
   + `StartTime` = `2009-10-16T00:00:00`